 The Yarra Valley is a top wine producing region and within easy reach of the city.
-You can tour the numerous vineyards on an organised tour or rent a car and head out to explore the area yourself.
-On Sundays there is a traditional farmers' market here, where you can feast on fresh pastries before spending the afternoon sampling the best of the region's produce.
+You can take an organised tour of the numerous vineyards or rent a car and head out to explore the area yourself.
+On Sundays there is a traditional farmers' market here, where you can feast on fresh pastries and sample the best of the region's produce.
 Hot air balloon rides also operate over the rolling hills, with spectacular views across the valley.

 We list offers from thousands of providers, including:

 HomeToGo makes it easy to search and compare holiday rentals from more than 600 providers, including Airbnb, Stayz and more.
 With everything from private Airbnb rooms to spacious family houses, it's easy to find the perfect accommodation for your holiday in Melbourne.